 As parents, it’s easy to put the focus on our children.
-“It’s important for children to learn that the parental relationship came first,” says Ms. Hoffman.
+“It’s important for children to learn that the parental relationship came first,” says Ms. Gallagher.

 Similar to other relationships, like the ones you may have at work or with friends, your romantic relationship is no exception.
 By strengthening your bond with your partner, you can help your children build a strong foundation for their future relationships.